odoo/odoo/doc/howtos/website.rst

 .. patch::

-You can now visit each teacher's page.
-Try adding blocks to a teacher's page to write his biography, then go to an other teacher's page… your biography is shared between all teachers, because blocks are added to the *template*, and the *biography* template is shared between all teachers, when one page is edited they're all edited at the same time.
+Restart Odoo and upgrade the module, then you can visit each teacher's page.
+As an exercise, try adding blocks to a teacher's page to write a biography, then go to another teacher's page and so forth.
+You will discover, that your biography is shared between all teachers, because blocks are added to the *template*, and the *biography* template is  shared between all teachers, when one page is edited they're all edited at the same time.

 Field edition
 =============